mstable/MIPs/MIPS/mip-x.md

 $COMP that it holds.
 The Liquidator will begin selling the $COMP at a drip rate and will return $cDAI to the `CompoundIntegrator.sol` contract.

 To prevent people gaming Liquidations and depositing large amounts around a liquidation to benefit from the returns liquidations will be smoothed over time and separated into two steps.

 The first is for the Liquidator to sell a proportion of the amount it holds when the `triggerLiquidation` function is called.
+The `triggerLiquidation` is a public function and may be called by anyone, but may only be called once in a 24 hour period.
 Based on the spot price for the asset the function will compute a value between $1000 and $3000 and trigger a sale for this amount.
 After the token has been swapped the token remains on the Liquidator contract.

 The second step is for the Integration contract to call `collect()` on the liquidator.
 This function will transfer a proportion of the tokens from the Liquidator contract to the Integration contract.
 At this point the token is on the Integration contract and earning Supply APY.

 The following psueudo code is a proposal for how `collect()` function should distribute bought tokens to the Integration contract when called.

 ```
 contractBal = buyAsset.balanceOf(address(this))